The page covers:

 S. Agata was built in the XIIth century, but it was entirely renovated between 1671 and 1711; the fašade by Giacomo Onorato Recalcati has several references to works by Francesco Borromini (in particular the role given to stucco decorations).
 The church belonged to several brotherhoods; in 1908 it was assigned to that of Oratorio del SS.
 Sacramento and Madonna de' Noantri was relocated to this church, which became the starting and ending point of the procession.

 The Anguillara, named after a fief they had near Bracciano, were a very prominent family in the XIVth and XVth centuries, but subsequently they lost importance.
 They had their house-fortress in Trastevere.
 In 1887, when the building was bought by the City of Rome, it was very run down and it housed a workshop for enamels and painted glasses.
 In the next fifteen years major modifications were made to turn it into a conference hall for lectures on the works of Dante Alighieri (the building is aka Casa di Dante); only the tower retained its original appearance, with the exception of the added battlements.
-The website of Casa di Dante (external link) has several images of the building before and after the restoration.
+The website of Casa di Dante (it opens in another window) has several images of the building before and after the restoration.

 (left-above) 1870 ca map: 1) S. Bonosa; 2) S. Eligio dei Sellai; 3) Oratorio della Confraternita del SS.
 Sacramento; 4) site of the "excubitorium" (barracks) of VII Coorte dei Vigili; (left-below) 1924 map; (centre) a restored medieval house and a column of a medieval porch in the proximity of S. Grisogono; (right) coat of arms of Pope Pius IX and a fragment of a relief above the modern entrance to the "excubitorium"